 Lindsay has particular experience in foreign trademark matters and regularly advises clients on international portfolio strategy and management.
 She counsels clients in the entertainment industry with respect to film and television title clearance and protection strategies.
-In addition to the entertainment sector, Ms. Kaplan advises clients across diverse industries including fashion, technology, social media, hospitality, travel, food and restaurant services, and financial services.
+She also advises clients across diverse industries including fashion, technology, social media, hospitality, travel, food and restaurant services, and financial services.
 She is proficient in Spanish.

 Ms. Kaplan was recognized as a 2019 Washington D.C.
 “Rising Star” in 2022 and the three years immediately preceding for Intellectual Property by Super Lawyers magazine.
 She was recommended by Legal 500 US in 2019 for Non-Contentious Trademark Law.

 Provide counsel to a multinational hospitality company related to international and domestic trademark portfolio management, enforcement, and license and license-recordal matters.